In the Family Module, double-click an existing insurance plan.

 Exclusion Fee Rule: Only for PPO plan types.
 Select an option for how procedures not covered by insurance are billed.
 Exclusions are defined using Other Benefits, or by setting coverage at 0%.

-The Ortho tab shows when Show ortho case in account module is selected in Ortho Setup.
+The Ortho tab shows when Show Auto Ortho in account module is selected in Ortho Setup.
 Use it to enter plan information for orthodontic claims.
-This information will also show in the Ortho Case tab.
+This information will also show in the Auto Ortho tab.
 Information can only be changed by users with the Insurance Plan Ortho Edit security permission.

 Ortho Claim Type: Select how the carrier wants to receive orthodontic claims.